Hong Kong Airlines: Ownership

 It was acquired in 2006 by Hainan Airlines, actually controlled by the State-owned Assets Commission of Hainan Province (2006–2021) and subsequently the Liaoning Fangda Group (2021–).
 The company had a legal battle over corporate ownership in 2019.

 Headquarters

 The airline's head office is located in Tung Chung, close to Hong Kong International Airport.

 Subsidiaries

 SATS Hong Kong Ltd. (SATS HK) is a joint venture with SATS Ltd. which provides passenger self-handling and ramp services at Hong Kong International Airport and HKA Holidays Ltd. (HKA Holidays) offers travel products, including fixed charter flight tickets, tour packages, and hotel accommodation.

 Community engagement

 In 2015, Hong Kong Airlines was selected as the Official Carrier for the Hong Kong Paralympic Committee and the Sports Association for the Physically Disabled.
 The airline has joined the Caritas Fund Raising Bazaar for six consecutive years from 2009 and sponsored Hong Kong events marking the "World Diabetes Day 2012".
-The airline also has many student sponsorship and aviation education programmes, including its "Triumph Sky High" Junior Programme, "Embrace the World" Student Sponsorship Programme and "School Sharing Workshops".
+The airline also has many student sponsorship and aviation education programs, including its "Triumph Sky High" Junior Program, "Embrace the World" Student Sponsorship Program and "School Sharing Workshops".